-No Global Security may be transferred to, or registered or exchanged for Notes registered in the name of, any person other than DTC or any nominee or successor thereof, and no such transfer may be registered, unless (i) DTC (A) notifies the Company that it is unwilling or unable to continue as depositary for such Global Security or (B) ceases to be qualified to serve as depositary, (ii) the Company executes and delivers to the Trustee a written request that such Global Security shall be so transferable, registrable and exchangeable or (iii) there shall have occurred and be continuing an event of default.
+No Global Security may be transferred to, or registered or exchanged for Notes registered in the name of, any person other than DTC for such Global Security or any nominee or successor thereof, and no such transfer may be registered, unless (i) DTC (A) notifies the Company that it is unwilling or unable to continue as depositary for such Global Security or (B) ceases to be qualified to serve as depositary, (ii) the Company executes and delivers to the Trustee a written request that such Global Security shall be so transferable, registrable and exchangeable, and such transfers shall be registrable, or (iii) there shall have occurred and be continuing an event of default.
 A Global Security to which the restriction set forth in the preceding sentence shall have ceased to apply may be transferred only to, and may be registered and exchanged for Notes registered only in the name or names of, such person or persons as DTC shall have directed and no transfer thereof other than such a transfer may be registered.